Anamul-Hoque-Emtiaj/BUET-CSE-Coursework/README.md

 # BUET-CSE-Coursework

-Throughout my undergraduate journey at BUET CSE, I have worked on various projects and assignments that helped me build a strong foundation in computer science concepts.
+Throughout my undergraduate journey at BUET CSE, I have worked on various projects and assignments that helped me to build a strong foundation in computer science concepts.
 From designing a 4-bit processor to modifying codebases like NS3 and XV6, these experiences allowed me to learn and grow significantly.
 This repository contains descriptions and links to all notable assignments and projects I have completed.

 ## Table of Contents
 - [Machine Learning](#machine-learning)